Peak oil: Peak oil demand

 More recently, "peak oil demand" has become a more popular interpretation of peak oil.
-The International International Energy Agency (IEA) argues that the world will first intentionally reduce oil demand before supply issues actually become a problem, as to address climate change and greenhouse gas emissions.
+The International Energy Agency (IEA) argues that the world will first intentionally reduce oil demand before supply issues actually become a problem, as to address climate change and greenhouse gas emissions.

-Unlike peak oil demand, peak oil generally is concerned with the global supply of oil, due to the importance of oil to the global economy.
+Unlike peak oil demand, peak oil is generally concerned with the global supply of oil, due to the importance of oil to the global economy.

 The central idea revolves around technological advancements such as the development of electric vehicles and potentially biofuels in order to phase out gasoline or diesel powered vehicles.
 Then, in theory, oil demand would fall over time.

 In the past 4 decades, oil demand has secularly increased.
 Generally, oil demand increases unless there is a recession.
 Recently, in 2020 oil demand sharply fell from 2019 levels due to the COVID-19 pandemic, but recovered swiftly by 2022.

 In 2020, British Petroleum (BP) claimed that the world had hit peak oil demand, predicting that oil demand would never recover to pre-pandemic levels due to increased proliferation of electric vehicles and stronger action on climate change.

 As of 2023, new projections from Enverus Intelligence Research and the U.S. Energy Information Administration suggest that peak oil demand will not occur before 2030.
 Enverus forecasts global oil demand to reach 108 million barrels per day by 2030, driven by slower improvements in fuel economy and electric vehicle adoption in the U.S. Similarly, the EIA has updated its estimates, predicting global liquid fuels consumption will be 102.91 million barrels per day in 2024 and 104.26 million barrels per day in 2025, due to higher-than-expected non-OECD consumption.
 These updates indicate a continued increase in oil demand, potentially exceeding pre-pandemic levels.

 In 2024 OPEC suggested that global demand for oil will not decline.